 Having carefully considered everything provided, for the same reasons as those explained by the adjudicator, I uphold this case.
-In brief, that is because the evidence supports the conclusion that a misrepresentation took place and Mr S was not given clear information to demonstrate that the solar panels would not be self-funding and would equate to an additional cost for him.
+In brief, that is because the evidence supports the conclusion that a misrepresentation took place and Mr A was not given clear information to demonstrate that the solar panels would not be self-funding and would equate to an additional cost for his.
+And I also recognise Creation has accepted the panels were misrepresented following our adjudicator's view.

-So, I think that Creation didn't treat Mr S fairly and he lost out because of what Creation did wrong.
+So, I think that Creation didn't treat Mr A fairly and he lost out because of what Creation did wrong.
 And this means that it should put things right.